OfekBenAtar/CourseGoalApplication/README.md

 # CourseGoalApplication

-This Application was built in React Native - The Practical Guide[https://www.udemy.com/course/react-native-the-practical-guide/]
+This Application was built in [https://www.udemy.com/course/react-native-the-practical-guide/](React Native - The Practical Guide)